Sierra Leone: Black Poor of London

-In the late 18th century, many African Americans claimed the protection of the British Crown.
-There were thousands of these Black Loyalists, people of African descent who joined the British military forces during the American Revolutionary War.
-Many of these Loyalists had been slaves who had escaped to join the British, lured by promises of freedom (emancipation).
-The official documentation known as the Book of Negroes lists thousands of freed slaves whom the British evacuated from the nascent United States and resettled in colonies elsewhere in British North America (north to Canada, or south to the West Indies).
+In the late 18th century, some African Americans who had fought for the British Crown during the American Revolutionary War were resettled in Sierra Leone, forming a community named Black Loyalists.
+This resettlement scheme was partly motivated by social issues in London, with the Sierra Leone Resettlement Scheme offering a new beginning for the Black Poor.
+Many had been slaves who had escaped to join the British, lured by promises of freedom (emancipation).
+Official documentation known as the Book of Negroes lists thousands of freed slaves whom the British evacuated from the nascent United States and resettled in colonies elsewhere in British North America.

-Pro-slavery advocates accused the Black Poor of being responsible for a large proportion of crime in 18th century London.
+Pro-slavery advocates accused the Black Poor of being responsible for a large proportion of crime in 18th-century London.
 While the broader community included some women, the Black Poor seems to have exclusively consisted of men, some of whom developed relationships with local women and often married them.
-Slave owner Edward Long criticized marriage between black men and white women.
-However, on the voyage between Plymouth, England and Sierra Leone, seventy European girlfriends and wives accompanied the Black Poor settlers.

-Many in London thought that moving them to Sierra Leone would lift them out of poverty.
-The Sierra Leone Resettlement Scheme was proposed by entomologist Henry Smeathman and drew interest from humanitarians like Granville Sharp, who saw it as a means of showing the pro-slavery lobby that black people could contribute towards the running of the new colony of Sierra Leone.
+On the voyage between Plymouth, England and Sierra Leone, 29 European girlfriends and wives accompanied the Black Poor settlers.
+Many in London thought moving them to Sierra Leone would lift them out of poverty.
+The Sierra Leone Resettlement Scheme was proposed by entomologist Henry Smeathman and drew interest from humanitarians like Granville Sharp, who saw it as a means of showing the pro-slavery lobby that black people could contribute towards the running of the new colony.
 Government officials soon became involved in the scheme as well, although their interest was spurred by the possibility of resettling a large group of poor citizens elsewhere.
-William Pitt the Younger, prime minister and leader of the Tory party, had an active interest in the Scheme because he saw it as a means to repatriate the Black Poor to Africa, since "it was necessary they should be sent somewhere, and be no longer suffered to infest the streets of London".
+William Pitt the Younger, prime minister and leader of the Tory party, had an active interest in the Scheme because he saw it as a means to repatriate the Black Poor to Africa.